One Page Websites and SEO

 The best way we can explain it is with an analogy – think of your website as a physical building, like a store in a shopping centre.
 Why do shops have lots of windows / doors, in fact some are completely open to the mall?
 Because it increases the chances that the store will catch people’s eye, and entice them to come in (and buy!).

-With a website (particularly if it’s optimised), each additional webpage increases the chances that people will see / find / notice your business, and come into your site (and convert).
+With a website (particularly if it’s optimised), each additional webpage that Google indexes, increases the chances that people will see / find / notice your business, and come into your site (and convert).

 If you want to dig a little deeper, here are just a few reasons why one page sites aren’t generally recommended for SEO: